Most Effective Products

 Spreading granules

-Spreading pesticide granules is a method of pest control that involves the use of a granular formulation pesticide that is uniformly spread onto a lawn or landscape to treat pest infestations that may be present or are damaging turf and plants.
+Spreading pesticide granules is a method of pest control that involves using a granular formulation of pesticide uniformly spread onto a lawn or landscape to treat pest infestations that may be present or damaging turf and plants.

-Pesticide granules usually consist of an organic material such as sand, ground up clay or some other dry, solid substance that is embedded with a pesticide active ingredient, then bagged and spread.
-Pesticide granules often carry a broad label to treat many different common insects that may be hiding or residing in your yard like ants, beetles, spiders, fleas, chinch bugs, grubs and many other types of insects.
+Pesticide granules usually consist of organic material such as sand, ground-up clay, or some other dry, solid substance embedded with a pesticide active ingredient, then bagged and spread.
+Pesticide granules often carry a broad label to treat many different common insects that may be hiding or residing in your yard, such as ants, beetlesspidersfleaschinch bugsgrubs, and many other types of insects.

-It is important to differentiate between granular pesticides and granular baits as they are not the same despite what some people may believe.
+It is important to differentiate between granular pesticides and granular baits, as they are not the same, despite what some people may believe.
 A granular bait is often a pesticide in granular form that also contains a food attractant.
-Granular pesticides in general are a dry form of liquid insecticides and are meant to deliver long-term control of pests that come in contact with a treated area.
+Granular pesticides, in general, are dry forms of liquid insecticides and are meant to deliver long-term control of pests that come in contact with a treated area.

 Conditions For Applying Granular Pesticides